NoahDragon/en/source/_posts/Coding-Play-and-Learn.md

 [Scratch](https://scratch.mit.edu/) Visually coding.

+[LightBot](https://lightbot.com/) Simple game which teachs the basic function and loop concepts.

 Although these games could not lead you to create applications, they are good start up.
 If you found you really enjoy the game, you could pick a programming language to learn it deeper.